layetri/sysbas1-eind/README.md

 # r0LL (Final Project, SYSBAS1B)

 ### Introduction
-This repository contains the files to @elmermakkinga and @layetri's final project for the SYSBAS course, semester 2, at HKU University of the Arts Utrecht, the Netherlands.
+This repository contains the files to @elmermakkinga and @layetri's final project for the Music & Technology SYSBAS course at HKU University of the Arts Utrecht, the Netherlands.
 The result is a game called "r0LL", written in P5.js, with a sound generation engine written in MaxMSP.
+Try it live at [layetri's website](https://mt.layetri.nl/projects/roll).

 ### Contents
 - [Installation](#installation)